-Warsaw, Poland – Several EU countries, including Germany, the Czech Republic, Poland and Slovakia, have suspended imports of Russian crude oil via the Druzhba pipeline over fears of poor quality and worries of possible contamination.
+Warsaw, Poland – Several EU countries, including Germany, the Czech Republic, Poland and Slovakia, have suspended imports of “contaminated” Russian crude oil via the Druzhba pipeline over fears of poor quality.

 According to Reuters, Slovakia, the Czech Republic and Poland have all suspended the deliveries of Russian crude oil via the Druzhba pipeline, that runs through Belarus and Ukraine, with the two latter also halting purchases, according to local reports.